LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

 ---
 title: "Basics and uses of the Enum in C#"
-date: "2020-12-16"
+date: "2020-12-18"
 coverImage: "coverimage.jpg"
 author: "Hemant Manwani"
 tags: ["C#","Enum"]
 description: "In this article, we will learn some basics and use cases of the Enum in C#."
 ---
-## Introduction

-Sometimes we are required to use the constant variable in our application so that its values should not be changed throughout the application.
+Sometimes we must use the constant variable in our application so that its values should not be changed throughout the application.
 One of the methods to declare the constant variables are `Enum`.
 Let's discuss it.

 ## What is Enum?

 Enum is the short form of Enumeration.
 They are used to define the constant values such that it is more readable and easy to use.
-Enum consumes less memory and space because they are value types, that means they store the value in memory.
+Enum consumes less memory and space because they are value types, which means they store the value in memory.
 Also, Enums are strongly typed named constants.

 Enums are of two types in C#

 **Simple Enum** - The members of this enum contain a single value.

-**Flags Enum** - The members of this enum contain multiple values or multiple values that are combined using a bitwise OR operator.
+**Flags Enum** - The members of this enum contain multiple values or multiple values combined using a bitwise OR operator.
 These enums are often used for bitwise operators.

 Here we will talk about the Simple Enum only.